amnghd/Word2vec-on-Farsi-Literature/README.md

 # Word2vec model for Farsi literature

 This document is dedicated to providing a word2vec model developed for Farsi poems of 48 poets.
-The complete list of poets and their documents are avaialble [here](https://github.com/amnghd/Persian_poems_corpus).
+The complete list of poets and their documents are available [here](https://github.com/amnghd/Persian_poems_corpus).

 ## Brief introduction to Farsi poems:

 Traditional Farsi poems are a set of sentence rows know as ``beyts``.
 Each beyt is split into two ``mesra`` that could be thought of as clauses that complete each other to form a meaningful sentence.
-Most of the exisiting Farsi literature are composed in this frame work of mesra and beyts.
+Most of the existing Farsi literature are composed in this framework of mesra and beyts.
 Here is an example of a Farsi poem by [Rumi](https://en.wikipedia.org/wiki/Rumi):

+``
 **(beyt1-mesra1)**

-Out beyond ideas of wrongdoing and rightdoing,
+Out beyond ideas of wrongdoing and right-doing,

 **(beyt1-mesra2)**

 there is a field.
 I'll meet you there.

 **(beyt2-mesra1)**

 When the soul lies down in that grass,

 **(beyt2-mesra2)**